Heather O'Neal

 In 2012, my B&B became The Himalayan Lodge, a short term vacation rental near downtown Ann Arbor.
 I continue to share my house with guests and occasionally host events, including movie nights, happy hours, dinner parties and singing bowl concerts.

-I love sharing the positive, healing vibrations of the singing bowls, a form of meditation.
-I also love riding and sharing my Nepalese Bicycle Rickshaw which came from the streets of Kathmandu to the streets of Ann Arbor!
-It's the only one of its kind in North or South America [as far as I know].
+I love sharing the positive, healing vibrations of the singing bowls, a simple form of meditation.
+I also love riding and sharing my Nepalese Bicycle Rickshaw which was shipped from the streets of Kathmandu to the streets of Ann Arbor!
+It's the only one of its kind in North or South America as far as I know.
 It is a work of art.

 Most proudly, I am a mom!
-I live in Ann Arbor with my incredible husband and our amazing son (12)!
+I live in Ann Arbor with my incredible husband and our amazing son (13)!
 Our dog, Khumbu, was born in Lukla in Nepal at 9,500 feet.
 As a puppy in 2009 he came home with me to Michigan (five flights!).
 We later acquired another rescue dog with a Spanish name, Paquito, who came to us from an overcrowded shelter in Chicago by way of Sasha Farm in Manchester, Michigan.
-Our third dog, a 70 pound English Fox Hound (mix), has come to us from downsizing family members.
+Our third dog is a 70 pound English Fox Hound (mix), who came to us from downsizing family members.
 The house is full.

 Today I continue to travel when I can.
-Although it's very hard to leave my family!
+Although it's harder and harder to leave my family!
 Traveling with my son is my greatest joy!!!
 I am lucky to have seen and experienced so much of the world and want to share the joys of travel with him and others.
-It was a dream come true to take my son to Nepal in March 2023.
+It was a dream come true to take my son to Nepal in March 2023 and on his second trip in June 2024.